oracle/weblogic-kubernetes-operator/documentation/3.4/content/samples/domains/model-in-image/initial.md

     - This secret is in turn referenced using the `webLogicCredentialsSecret` field in the Domain.
     - The `weblogic-credentials` is a reserved name that always dereferences to the owning Domain actual WebLogic credentials secret name.

 A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files but in this sample you use just one of each.
-For a complete discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.
+For a complete description of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.

 #### Creating the image with WIT